SethHollandsworth/azure-cli-extensions/src/confcom/azext_confcom/docs/policy_enforcement_points.md

 ## plan9_mount

-Controls what directories on the host are allowed to be mounted into the UVM so that they can later be used as mounts within containers.
+Controls which host directories may be mounted via the 9P (Plan 9) protocol into the UVM, so that the UVM can bind‑mount those directories into containers later.
-Azure confidential computing evaluated the mount channel from host machine to guest machine and eventually to containers.
-A serious attack consists of overwriting attested directories on the UVM and then subsequently gets loaded into containers.
-This rule contains a target that designates destination mount so that the mentioned attack does not happen.
+Azure Confidential Computing evaluates this host → UVM → container path because an attacker could overwrite an attested directory on the UVM and have malicious data flow into containers.
+The target field therefore designates exactly where the mount is created, allowing the policy to block dangerous destinations.
 It receives an input with the following elements:

 ```json